 When you start the make-to-order process, do the following:

-- Go to Settings > Production and clear the Use WIP documents check box.
+- Go to Settings > Production and select the Enable Production subsystem check box.

 - If you want to manufacture a product that requires a new bill of materials (BOM), register the BOM in the Bills of materials catalog.

 When you receive a sales order that requires product manufacturing, register a production order.

 To ensure that you complete production orders in time, track production order statuses

 in the Production orders list.
 To learn more, see Monitoring production order statuses.

 To ensure that you have sufficient materials to fulfill production orders, use the Demand planning tool for material requirements planning.
 To learn more, see Demand planning.

 When the materials for production are out of stock or insufficient, you need to arrange their supply.
 To learn how to do so, see Procure-to-pay process.

 When you transfer materials to the manufacturing site, register and post an inventory transfer.
 This automatically posts an inventory transfer entry to the general ledger journal.